-Public BTB laws can affect both public and private sector employment.
-These policies were typically implemented due to public campaigns aimed at convincing employers to give ex-offenders a second chance.
-Public BTB policies were intended in part to model the best practice in hiring, and there is anecdotal evidence that this model - in combination with public pressure - pushed private firms to adopt BTB even before they were legally required to.
-Several national private firms such as Wal-Mart, Target, and Koch Industries, voluntarily "banned the box" on their employment applications during this period, in response to the BTB social movement.11 would have been employed in the private sector might not get those jobs if they target job openings in the public sector due to a public BTB law; if applicants change their application strategies and where they spend their time interviewing for jobs, these such policies could quickly have meaningful impacts on private sector employment.
+Public BTB laws might also affect private sector employment because workers are mobile between the two sectors, and likely sort themselves based on where they feel most welcome.
+Ex-offenders who would have been employed in the private sector might not get those jobs if they target job openings in the public sector due to a public BTB law; if applicants change their application strategies and where they spend their time interviewing for jobs, then these policies could quickly have meaningful impacts on private sector employment.
 Because BTB likely affected jobs in both sectors, we will focus on the net effect of BTB policies on the probability that individuals work at all.
 We believe this is the most relevant policy question.
-However, we also consider the effect of BTB on public-sector employment, specifically, in Section 6.3.
+However, we also consider the effect of BTB on public-sector employment, specifically, in Section 6.4.